ubinaroy/TransSummarization/README.md

 You can modify the project in parser.py

 ## Pretrained mode
-You can use Hugging Face pretrained mode to process the target, but make sure there are enough GPU memory. run `bash run_summarization_mT5.sh` to make it, and modify in `mT5/arg.py` to fine tune.
+You can use Hugging Face pretrained model to process the target, but make sure there are enough GPU memory. run `bash run_summarization_mT5.sh` to make it, and modify in `mT5/arg.py` to fine tune.

 ## REFERENCE